 Apart from validation of the translated terms a policy regarding maintenance of the target language terminology and of feedback to the IHTSDO is needed.
 It may be that some of the national terms and concepts that are added in the target language extension would be translated into English in order to be included in the SNOMED CT® International release.

-Supporting documents
+7Supporting documents

 Documents consulted for the development of these guidelines: